-Mohamed hopeful for November Race Meet
+Mohamed hopeful for November race meet

-Head of the Guyana Motor Racing and Sport Club (GMR&SC) Rameez Mohamed, in an invited comment indicated to Kaieteur Sport yesterday that he fears the coronavirus pandemic may continue to spread and the GMR&SC competitors and fans alike would be very grateful if the virus is under control by November for the International Race Meet at South Dakota.
+Head of the Guyana Motor Racing and Sport Club (GMR&SC) and active Rotary Demerara member; Rameez Mohamed, during an invited comment with Kaieteur Sport yesterday, explained that he fears the coronavirus pandemic may continue to spread and the GMR&SC, competitors and fans alike would be very grateful if the virus is under control by November for the International race meet at South Dakota.

 He posited that, “Coronavirus cases have now reached double digits in Guyana with a reported 19 cases and four deaths as of Wednesday.
-Linden and Corriverton have both issued respective warnings, urging their residents to stay indoors and although it has been business as usual for Georgetown, the feared spread of the disease has seen the Mayor of Georgetown issuing a notice that all Markets and vending will cease from tonight at 7pm.”
+Linden and Corriverton have both issued measures that will see their residents staying indoors and avoiding large gatherings with the rest of the country set to follow suit.”

 Currently, Mohamed shared, the GMR&SC is proactively using its respective social media platforms to get useful and verified information out there to their followers.
 In addition, the club is cognisant of the fact that many persons are already being affected financially by the disease and that list will only lengthen as time goes on.